NaturalNode/natural/README.md

 console.log(analyzer.getSentiment("I like cherries"));
 // 0.6666666666666666
 ```
+The constructor has three parameters:
+* Language: currently English and Spanish are supported.
+* Stemmer, to increase the coverage of the sentiment analyzer a stemmer may be provided.
+May be `null`.
+* Vocabulary, "afinn" or "senticon", these are different formats for vocabulary.

-Currently, English and Spanish are supported, but more languages can be added by adding vocabularies and extending the map `languageFiles` in `SentimentAnalyzer.js`.
+Currently, English and Spanish (both in afinn format and senticon format) are supported, but more languages can be added by adding vocabularies and extending the map `languageFiles` in `SentimentAnalyzer.js`.

+### Acknowledgements
+Thanks to Domingo Martín Mancera for providing the basis for this sentiment analyzer in his repo [Lorca](https://github.com/dmarman/lorca).

+AFINN is a list of English words rated for valence with an integer
+between minus five (negative) and plus five (positive).
+The words have
+been manually labeled by Finn Årup Nielsen in 2009-2011.
+Scientific reference can be found [here](http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=6010).
+We used [afinn-165](https://github.com/words/afinn-165) which is available as nodejs module.

+The senticon vocabulary is based on work nby Fermin L. Cruz and others:
+Cruz, Fermín L., José A. Troyano, Beatriz Pontes, F. Javier Ortega.
+Building layered, multilingual sentiment lexicons at synset and lemma levels, Expert Systems with Applications, 2014.

 ## Phonetics